OliverAmstutz/Best-Practice-Checker/Docs/003_PersistingData.md

 ## Decision

 KISS principle applied - the implementation effort is lower using the EditorPrefs.
 In addition, concurrency is handled naturally by editor prefs.
+JSON is used to persist more complex objects.

 ## Consequences